-With offices and staff in Boca Raton, FL, Scottsdale, AZ, Chattanooga, TN, Cincinnati, OH, Denver, CO, Glen Allen, VA, and Toronto, Canada, Route1 provides leading-edge solutions to public and private sector clients around the world.
+With offices and staff in Scottsdale, AZ, Chattanooga, TN, Cincinnati, OH, Denver, CO and Toronto, Canada, Route1 provides leading-edge solutions to public and private sector clients around the world.
 Route1 is listed in Canada on the TSX Venture Exchange under the symbol ROI.

-On March 29, 2021, the Company completed the acquisition of 100% of the membership interests of DataSource Mobility, LLC. ("DSM").
-DSM has been included in the operating results of Portable Computer Systems, Inc. from the date of acquisition.
+On March 29, 2021 the Company completed the acquisition of 100% of the membership interests of DataSource Mobility, LLC. ("DSM").
+There were no material events between acquisition date and March 31, 2021.
+DSM has been included in the Company's consolidated financial statements from April 1, 2021.